aarajput/flutter_form_validators/README.md

 ### Minimum Length
-`Validators.minLength(int minLength, String errorMessage)` is a validator that requires the length of the fields's value to be greater than or equal to the provided minimum length.
+`Validators.minLength(int minLength, String errorMessage)` is a validator that requires the length of the field's value to be greater than or equal to the provided minimum length.

 #### Example
 This code will validate TextFormField's value and show error in case of field's value is non-empty and its character's length is less than 5.